itucsdb1604/itucsdb15/docs/user/mustafa.rst

 Homepage
 ^^^^^^^^

-	.. _homepage
+	.. _homepage:
 	.. figure:: mustafa/homepage.png
 	    :alt: home page
 	    :align: center
 	    :scale: 75 %

-:numref: 'homepage' is the page I created using the layout.
+:numref: `homepage` is the page I created using the layout.
 This is the homepage.
 There are the announcements on the right taken from the Announcements table that I created.

 User Area
 ^^^^^^^^

-	.. _userarea
+	.. _userarea:
 	.. figure:: mustafa/messagelist.png
 	    :alt: message list
 	    :align: center